 The project serves to culminate the minor in sustainability.
 Projects are designed under faculty supervision in accordance with student qualifications and interests.
 May include multidisciplinary research, internships, case studies, field work, or campus projects.
-May receive a star () grade if the project spans more than one semester, may be repeated up to a maximum of 6 SH.
-Class Level Restriction: Junior and Senior only.
+May receive a star (\) grade if the project spans more than one semester, may be repeated up to a maximum of 6 SH.